geudde/attic-chest/pages/04.season-3/01.meeting-29/04.invocation/docs.md

 O let him at the friendly blaze
 Just warm his icy hands and face,
 And if he may not hear your song,
-In sweeping Chorus pour along,
+In sweeping chorus pour along,
 O grant at least his ravished ear,
 The tunings of your harps to hear.